thehans/FunctionalOpenSCAD/README.md

  * `poly = [ [points, faces], [points2, faces2], ...]`
  * `poly = [ [points, paths], [points2, paths2], ...]`

-In OpenSCAD, functions can not have or interact with [`children`](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/User-Defined_Functions_and_Modules#Children) in the way that OpenSCAD modules do.
-Therefore we must pass our `poly` data as the last parameter for all Transformation functions, etc.
+In OpenSCAD, **functions** can not have or interact with [`children`](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/User-Defined_Functions_and_Modules#Children) in the way that OpenSCAD **modules** do.
+Therefore we must pass our `poly` data as the last parameter for all Transformation **functions**, etc.

 ## API Reference for functional.scad

 ### OpenSCAD Builtin Modules Implemented as Functions

-All functions here are intended to behave identically to their OpenSCAD builtin counterparts, however some may have additional parameters.
+All **functions** here are intended to behave identically to their OpenSCAD builtin counterparts, however some may have additional parameters.
 The already mentioned `poly` parameter is **always required** when present.
 Any other parameters have been added as convenience features to enhance default functionality, and are completely optional.
 All parameters not part of OpenSCAD builtins are marked in **bold** to distinguish them.

  #### 2D Primitives